Concerns on Animal Care

 all animal related studies.
 Since 1993, the UTHSC animal care and use program has

-been accredited by AAALAC, the highest endorsement for excellence.
-If you observe
+Animal Care International (AAALAC), the highest endorsement for excellence.
+If you

-or have knowledge of activities that you believe constitute inappropriate animal care
+observe or have knowledge of activities that you believe constitute inappropriate

-or use, you are encouraged to report these activities so that they can be investigated.
+animal care or use, you are encouraged to report these activities so that they can

-UTHSC has policies and procedures in place in compliance with the Animal Welfare Act,
+be investigated.
+UTHSC has policies and procedures in place in compliance with the

 "no facility employee, committee member, or laboratory personnel shall be subject to any reprisal for reporting violations of any regulation or standards under the Act"